seedhartha/reone/README.md

 `reone --game C:\swkotor`

-Controls:

-- Use WASD and ZC keys to move around
-- Left click to interact with an object
-- Right click and move the mouse to rotate the camera
-- Press Space to pause the game
-- Press "~" to toggle the debug console

-Developer mode controls:

-- Press V to switch the camera type
-- Use "+" and "-" keys to adjust the game speed
-- Press F1-F3 to toggle graphical features
-- Use "[" and "]" keys to adjust PBR HDR mode exposure

 ## Configuration

 reone can be configured from either the launcher, the configuration file, or the command line.